salesforce/runway-browser/LANGUAGE-GUIDE.md

 Note that after a rule is applied, its stack is gone.
 Any changes need to be saved back to the global variables.

+#### Rule-For

+Sometimes you'll want to define a rule that applies to each of many variables within a container.
+The `rule-for` syntax combines a rule definition with a for loop.

+By placing a normal for loop within a rule, the single rule will apply to all objects atomically:

+    > rule move {
+    .   for elevator in elevators {
+    .     // move elevator
+    .   }
+    . }

+Using rule-for declares several rules, one for each object.
+In this example, elevators move at different times (each elevator moves atomically, but they do not move as a group atomically).

+    > rule move for elevator in elevators {
+    .   // move elevator
+    . }

 ### State Invariants

 An `invariant` is a named block of code that runs assertions on the global state.